 No, but Medicaid is designed to assist people who have medical needs and limited financial means to pay them.
 Medicaid has specific limits on the maximum amount of income and resources you must meet.
 Residents over the resource limit are ineligible for Medicaid benefits until resources are within the allowable limits.

-Income is any monthly benefits or monies you receive, including:
+Income is any monthly benefits or monies you receive, including but not limited to:

 - Social Security, or other retirement pensions

 - Veteran's Administration benefits

 - trust income

 - monthly annuity payments